grafana/grafana/docs/sources/datasources/tempo/configure-tempo-data-source.md

 - Be running Tempo version 2.2 or newer, or Grafana Enterprise Traces (GET) version 2.2 or newer, or be using Grafana Cloud Traces.
 - For self-managed Tempo or GET instances: If your Tempo or GET instance is behind a load balancer or proxy that doesn't supporting gRPC or HTTP2, streaming may not work and should be disabled.

+### Activate streaming

 For streaming to work for a particular Tempo data source, set your Grafana's `traceQLStreaming` [feature toggle](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/) to true and set **Streaming** to enabled in your Tempo data source configuration.

+If you are using Grafana Cloud, the `traceQLStreaming` feature toggle is already set to `true` by default.

 If the Tempo data source is set to allow streaming but the `traceQLStreaming` feature toggle is set to `false` in Grafana, no streaming will occur.

 If the data source has streaming disabled and `traceQLStreaming` is set to `true`, no streaming will happen for that data source.

-### Activate streaming

-To enable streaming for a specific Tempo data source in your Grafana:

-1. Set the `traceQLStreaming` feature toggle to `true` in your Grafana configuration file.

-- If you are using Grafana Cloud, the `traceQLStreaming` feature toggle is already set to `true` by default.

-1. Select the **Queries** toggle on your Tempo data source settings page.

 ## Trace to logs